-#17 Updated by Stephen Real almost 3 years ago
+#17 Updated by Stephen Real over 5 years ago

 Please check out Boone's latest update on this ticket.
 If you have done the things he asked, I think we are just about done.
 Once these items are done, we need to do the following in a coordinated "deployment."

 1) Create a hero slide and news post that the Wiki is no more, explaining the details

 2) Remove the Wiki tab and add the Events Calendar tab